Online Trading Starts Here

 Step 1: Download the app

-Go to the App Store or Google Play Store and search for “Trust Wallet.”
-Download and install the official version developed by Trust Wallet Inc.
+Go to the App Store or Google Play and search for “Trust Wallet.”
+Download only the official Trust Wallet app to avoid fake applications and phishing risks.

 Step 2: Create a new wallet

-Confirm the phrase by entering the words in the correct order to finish the setup.
+Confirm the recovery phrase by entering the words in the correct order to complete the setup.

 Step 3: Add crypto assets